Essent Group (ESNT)

 11. Return on Equity

-12. Key Takeaways from Essent Group’s Q3 Results
+12. Key Takeaways from Essent Group’s Q4 Results

 We struggled to find many positives in these results.
-Its EPS missed and its revenue fell short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock remained flat at $61.25 immediately after reporting.
+Overall, this was a softer quarter.
+The stock remained flat at $65.64 immediately following the results.

 13. Is Now The Time To Buy Essent Group?

-Essent Group isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its expanding pre-tax profit margin shows the business has become more efficient, the downside is its projected EPS for the next year is lacking.
-On top of that, its net premiums earned growth was weak over the last five years.
+Essent Group’s business quality ultimately falls short of our standards.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its expanding pre-tax profit margin shows the business has become more efficient, the downside is its net premiums earned growth was weak over the last five years.
+On top of that, its projected EPS for the next year is lacking.

 Essent Group’s P/B ratio based on the next 12 months is 1x.
 While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're fairly confident there are better stocks to buy right now.